Nwjr20/Dart-Code-Club-Modules/Unit3 Logic and Control Flow/README.md.txt

 Open up DartPad (https://dartpad.dartlang.org/) and let's try some comparison operators.

 In the main() function, define 2 variables, making one equal to 5 and the other 10.
-We can make our first value by entering int a = 5;
+We can make our first value by entering `int a = 5;`
-Repeat this for 2
+Repeat this for the other variable (the name doesn't matter).

+Our Editor should look like this: void main(){
+    int a = 5;
+    int b = 10;
+  }

+Now, try entering a print() function that tells you if a is greater than b.
+Insert another line before the closing bracket (}) and write print();

+Insert (a > b) in the print function.
+The console will calculate whatever is in the parenthesis first, so it will check to see if a is greater than b and print the result.

+Now, the Editor should look like this: void main(){
+    int a = 5;
+    int b = 10;
+    print(a > b);
+  }

+Run your program.
+What was the output?
+If you wrote it out correctly, you should have gotten `false`.
+5 is not greater than 10, so this makes sense.

+Try it out with different values and with the 6 different operators listed above.
+Get a good feel for how these operators work, because we'll be using them a lot!